 Myth 2: Eating Disorders Only Affect Females

 The stereotypical victim of an ED is a young, female, college student who wants to lose weight, goes a on a crash diet, and then inevitably develop an ED.
 Or maybe the female athlete who’s in a weight-dependent sport (running, gymnastics).
-While ED’s certainly do strike young female athletes, they also affect male athletes, and they can also affect males who aren’t athletes.
+While eating disorders certainly do strike young female athletes, they also affect male athletes.
+And they can also affect males who aren’t athletes.

 In my case, I developed an ED at the same time I was training for triathlons, but my ED didn’t stop after I stopped competing.
 In fact, they only stopped years after I did my last triathlon.